Reaping the Benefits of Bundling under High Production Costs: Distribution-dependent Guarantees

+Lower bound~\eqref{cvgence_rate} shows that for small $\cv$, the fraction of $\mu_w$ which PBDC is able to extract is $1-\Theta(\cv^{2/3})$, recovering an existing result from \cite{BB99} and \cite{Arm99}.
+However, for large $\cv$, our tighter bound~\eqref{ugly_bound} still provides a non-trivial revenue guarantee, something not accomplished in the existing analyses.
+Interestingly, from~\eqref{benchmark_price} we can see that the bundle price $\pbd$ should not be set lower than $\mu_w/3$.
+This is a useful managerial reference point in situations where $\mu_w$ is known but the exact demand distribution $D$ is not \citep{chen2019distribution}, in which case the optimal value for $\pbd$ cannot be computed.

+Theorem~\ref{mr1} provided a guarantee based on the coefficient of variation of the welfare random variable $w$, with the guarantee approaching 100\% as $\cv\to0$.
+We now see that if there are a large number of items $n$ with \textit{independent} valuations, then indeed the law of large numbers ensures $\cv$ to be small. \begin{corollary} Suppose that $x_1,\ldots,x_n$ are independent.
+Let $\mmin$ be a uniform lower bound on the mean of $\max\{x_i-c_i,0\}$ of all $i$, and let $\smax^2$ be a uniform upper bound on the variance of $\max\{x_i-c_i,0\}$ of all $i$, with $\mmin>0$, $\smax<\infty$, and $n>(\frac{\smax}{\mmin})^2$.
+Then the revenue of PBDC is at least

-Taking $n\to\infty$, we get the result that PBDC extracts the entire welfare.
-Note that truncating the random variables $x_i$ from below by $0$ can only increase the mean and decrease the variance, so any lower bound on $\bE[x_i]$ and upper bound on $\Var[x_i]$ would also satisfy the conditions in Corollary~\ref{cr1}.
+\end{corollary} Taking $n\to\infty$ with $\mmin$ and $\smax$ fixed, we see that PBDC extracts the entire welfare.
+Note that truncating $x_i-c_i$ from below by $0$ can only increase the mean and decrease the variance, so any bounds on the mean and variance of the untruncated $x_i-c_i$ also suffice for Corollary~\ref{cr1}.